Asian Art Society

 In 2018 the KVVAK celebrates her 100th anniversary.
 On this occasion, the society organised a symposium about many aspects of Asian art, in cooperation with the Rijksmuseum.
 Speakers were international academics, who will publish their lectures in Aziatische Kunst.
 There will be a jubilee exhibition in De Nieuwe Kerk about the life of Buddha, opening in September 2018 and where sculptures from the collection of the KVVAK will be included.
 This exhibition will be complementary to the jubilee exhibition in the Asian Art Society’s own home: the Asian Pavilion in the Rijksmuseum.
 Also, a series of special 100-year lectures, jubilee editions of Aziatische Kunst, a festive “100-year” reception and extra activities of the committees will be included in the festivities.

-On 22 June 2018, the KVVAK was granted the predicate ‘Royal’ by the commissioner of the King.
+On 22 June 2018, the KVVAK was granted the designation ‘Royal’ by the commissioner of the King.

 Please find hereby the Annual Report of the Asian Art Society.